MODE Function in Excel

 =MODE(E3:E22) and output will be 15.

-In MODE Formula example, we have a given set of data in the horizontal table and we apply the MODE function to get the most repetitive values from the given set of data.
+In the MODE Formula example, we have a given set of data in the horizontal table, and we apply the MODE function to get the most repetitive values from the given set of data.

 Suppose we have the data sets located in the excel sheet range from A1 to A10, then we can calculate the MODE formula with the given data sets by using the below VBA functions

 Sub MODEcal() // start the MODE function scope

 Dim x as Range //declare the range x and y

 set x = Range(“A1:A10”) //set data sets to Range x.